 Switzerland the land of abundance.
 The land with one of the highest living standards on earth these days.
 The land where the old, and the poor, the sick and the addicts are taken care of.
-Where dogs and people are getting registered, where regular trash is collected twice a week and special runs are made for paper, metal, glas and compost, where it is announced when trains are seven minutes late, where you can find apples from New Zealand next to half a dozen different types from local production sitting in the shelf of the supermarkets, where a coffee costs more than $4 not to talk about prices at Starbucks, where most families have more than one car, where more and more people get a flu shot every winter, where police fines you when you have somebody sitting on the rear rack of your bicycle, where the monthly minimum wage is higher than the yearly income of so many people in other parts of the world.
+Where dogs and people are getting registered, where regular trash is collected twice a week and special runs are made for paper, metal, glass and compost, where it is announced when trains are seven minutes late, where you can find apples from New Zealand sitting next to half a dozen different types from local production in the shelf of the supermarkets, where a coffee costs more than $4 not to talk about prices at Starbucks, where most families have more than one car, where more and more people get a flu shot every winter, where police fines you when you have somebody sitting on the rear rack of your bicycle, where the monthly minimum wage is higher than the yearly income of so many people in other parts of the world.
 It is the land of abundance, of wealth and order.
 And if that alone is not enough it is the land of natural beauty.

 It is the land where I was born and raised.
 Where I never lacked in anything.
 Where I had the freedom to choose to become a graphic designer and photojournalist.
 Where I earned enough to become independent and travel at young age.
 For all this I am and always will be grateful.
 Visiting other countries made me appreciate our high living standard, our right to vote and the freedom of expression even more.
-And yet, I often struggle with… yeah, with what?
-With too much rules and regulations, too much order, too much perfection, too much security, too many prejudices and therefore too much boredom.
+And yet, I often struggle.
+I struggle with too much rules and regulations, too much order, too much perfection, too much security, too many prejudices and therefore too much boredom.
 What is left when there is no room for the unexpected, for drama, for danger, some chaos?
 For too many Swiss the only thing left is fear… fear of the unexpected, the insecurity, the new and unknown.
 They see their comfortable lifes and wealth threatened.
-They see it threatened by the refugee who is living on a few bucks a day, by the Chinese business man who is investing money in our country, by their new neighbour who has a complicated name and goes to mosque on Friday rather than to church on Sunday.
+They see it threatened by the refugee who is living on a few bucks a day, by the Chinese business man who is investing money in our country, by their new neighbour who has a strange name and goes to mosque on Friday rather than to church on Sunday.

 But what is left for me when there is no room for the unexpected, for drama, for danger and some chaos?
 For me life becomes a dull everyday routine where the biggest excitement is to cross the street while the red light is on.
 My senses wide open when I travel in Bangladesh and India shut down because there is no stimulation.
 No chaos, no noise, no smell.
 When I walk through the streets of my city these days I’m surrounded by an anonymous crowd of black and grey coats which match the cold weather.
 I miss the colorful coats that are seen all over Beijing and brighten up any so cold and grey day there.
 I miss the chitchat, laughter or arguing between strangers that can be heard at every corner in India and Bangladesh.
 But here in Switzerland there is no time for that.
 We are on our way to the next meeting where no final decisions are taken.
 Here we follow the rules because imagine if nobody would…